 Before making RSO CBD or THC concentrates a part of your treatment routine, it’s always best to talk to a physician.
-Several of the cannabinoids and other compounds found in RSO, CBD and THC included, can interfere with certain medications, so it is always best to be fully informed before deciding whether to buy Rick Simpson Oil for your own therapeutic needs.
-If you do decide to make RSO a part of your treatment, then here are Rick Simpson’s recommendations for dosage and how to use RSO.
+Several of the cannabinoids and other compounds found in RSO, CBD, and THC included, can interfere with certain medications, so it is always best to be fully informed before deciding whether to buy Rick Simpson Oil for your own therapeutic needs.
+If you decide to make RSO a part of your treatment, then here are Rick Simpson’s recommendations for dosage and how to use RSO.

 For a typical patient, Simpson recommends consuming 60 grams of Rick Simpson Oil over a period of 90 days.
 For patients who have undergone chemotherapy or radiation treatment, however, Simpson argues that a double dosage of 120 total grams of RSO should be taken.
 The RSO is to be taken orally.
 Depending on the user’s experience with cannabis, it may take several weeks of gradually increasing one’s dosage before getting to the full recommended daily dose.
-This staggered RSO dosage is meant to help build tolerance to THC so that the user is not overwhelmed by a weed high.
+This staggered RSO dosage is meant to help build a tolerance to THC so that the user is not overwhelmed by a weed high.

 Week 1: 3 times per day, take a small amount of RSO oil by mouth.
 The dosage for each of these treatments should be approximately one-half the size of a grain of white rice.

 Weeks 2-5: At the beginning of week 2, double the size of each treatment (full grain of white rice) and continue taking 3 times per day.
-Double the dosage every 4 days until you are consuming a total of 1 full gram of RSO per day (1/3g per treatment, 3 times per day)
+Double the dosage every four days until you are consuming a total of 1 full gram of RSO per day (1/3g per treatment, 3 times per day)

 Week 5+: Continue taking 1 full gram of RSO per day, divided up into 3 doses throughout the day, until you have consumed the full 60 grams of RSO.